saakethmm/al-folio/_posts/2024-06-10-brain-rhythms.md

 layout: distill
 published: false
 title: Rundown of the <em>New Horizons in Language Science NSF Workshop<\em>
-description: Large Language Models, Language Structure, and the Cognitive and Neural Bases of Language!
+description: Large Language Models, Language Structure, and the Cognitive and Neural Basis of Language!
 date: 2024-06-02